cloudquery/policies/transformations/aws/cost/guide.md

 ```

 ## Data Dictionary
-In this section you can see all the available models (views) and their columns.
+In this section you can see all the models (views) that are included in the policy with an explantaion about the data inside and the columns available.
 cost will be in the same units as it is in the CUR file which are USD ($).
 line_item_resource_id is usually the resource ARN except in certain cases where it is a volume_id or instance_id of certain services.